 Ultimate Naples Travel Guide for First-Time Visitors

-This is actually what I like about Naples; you feel like you’re in a real city, surrounded by real Italians going about their daily lives.
-In this blog post, I’ll share my tips and insights to help make your first visit to Naples as smooth, easy and enjoyable as possible.
+In this guide, I’ll share practical tips, my insider insights and useful advice to make your first visit to Naples as smooth, easy and enjoyable as possible.

 Naples’ historic centre is a treasure trove of historical landmarks so start your visit in Piazza del Plebiscito, a grand square flanked by the Royal Palace and the San Francesco di Paola church.
 Nearby, you’ll find the Naples National Archaeological Museum, home to an enormous collection of Roman artefacts, including those unearthed at Pompeii and Herculaneum.
 Explore the narrow alleys of the Spaccanapoli district and the Spanish Quarter, lined with churches, artisan shops, and cafes, taking plenty of time to admire Naples’ Cathedral (Duomi di Napoli).